Zhong-Lab-UCSD/HiFislides/README_src.md

 A testing script can be found [here](./test_src.sh).

-- `hifi_barcode_processing.sh`: deduplicate the barcode reads and generate bwa index of their sequence.
+- `hifi_barcode_processing.sh`: Deduplicate the barcode reads and generate bwa index of their sequence.

 ```
 -b : Directory of the scripts.